The Parts of a Kitchen Knife – And Why It’s Important

 The Kitchen Knife Essentials

 When it comes to cutting boards, you’ll also find a plethora of options available, from wood and stone to plastic and glass, but not all cutting boards are created equally in terms of how well they play with your knives.
-Check out our guide to choosing the best cutting board for a deeper dive into the different materials used and which one is best for keeping your kitchen knives sharp.
-And if you’re wondering about the best way to store your knives, then check out our guide for the best knife storage.
+Check out our guide to choosing the best cutting board for a deeper dive into the different materials used and which one is best for keeping your kitchen knives sharp (like this F.N.
+Sharp one made of Acacia wood).